-I’ve come to believe that going to bar or club is actually now the worst way to meet someone.
+I’ve come to believe that going to bars or clubs is actually now the worst way to meet someone.
 It also can be a waste of money.
 Even worse, it can also be a complete waste of time in your 20s.

 I can’t believe that I have to write this article.
 This is the most hypocritical piece that I’ll ever post on here.
 I may even go out to a club after writing this.
 I’m all for having fun.
 I just have to open your eyes about going out, meeting people, and personal finance in your 20s.